lizmat/raku-all-modules/tony-o/perl6-hiker/README.md

 ##Templates

-`Hiker` uses `Template::Protone` for the time being.  `Template::Protone` reduces the templates to `sub`s.
+`Hiker` uses `Template::Mustache`.
 If the `.template` specified by the route doesn't exist then a default `404` message is shown to the user.

 For the time being this isn't configurable